vite-pwa/vite-plugin-pwa/docs/guide/service-worker-strategies-and-behaviors.md

 # Service Worker Strategies And Behaviors

-A service worker strategy is related to how the `vite-plugin-pwa` plugin will generate your service worker, while the behavior of a service worker is related to how the service worker will work in the browser once the browser detect a new version of your application.
+A service worker strategy is related to how the `vite-plugin-pwa` plugin will generate your service worker, while the behavior of a service worker is related to how the service worker will work in the browser once the browser detects a new version of your application.

 ## Service Worker Strategies